ringmaster/coffeequest/specifications/quest-editor-spec.md

 ## Overview

 A browser-based visual editor for authoring and editing quest step files.
-The editor provides tag-state-driven navigation, step editing forms, coverage analysis, and validation — tools that address pain points in raw YAML editing that syntax highlighting alone cannot solve.
+The editor provides tag-state-driven navigation, step editing forms, coverage analysis, state simulation, and validation — tools that address pain points in raw YAML editing that syntax highlighting alone cannot solve.

 **Target users:** Solo developer and any ambitious contributors.